 (b) The total of all project awards may not exceed the annual state contribution limit.

-(d) Applications that are not approved for a project award due to lack of available state contribution must be retained on file by the department in order of the date of their receipt.
+(d) Applications that are not approved for a project award due to lack of available state contribution must be retained on file by the approving agency.

 (e)(i) Except as provided in (e)(ii) of this subsection, once total project awards reach the amount of annual state contribution limit, no more applications will be accepted.

 (ii) Any city or county that has been approved for a project award by the department prior to January 1, 2011, and has not imposed a sales and use tax under RCW 82.14.510

 by December 31, 2016, must forfeit their project award.
 However, amounts will not be forfeited if a city or county has sent the department a letter indicating its intent to impose the sales and use tax by July 1, 2022, before July 1, 2016.
 Amounts forfeited under this section must be made available for new applications under subsection (5) of this section.